What Is Stomach (Gastric) Cancer?

 Surgery to remove the tumor or the part of the stomach with cancer along with some nearby tissue.
 Sometimes the whole stomach must be removed (called gastrectomy).

 Chemotherapy (chemo) uses strong medicines that kill cancer cells.
 Many times, a combination of medicines is used.
 Chemo is most often given after surgery and/or along with radiation.

 Targeted therapy uses medicines that focus on changes in the cancer cells.
 This helps save normal cells while killing cancer cells.
 It may be used for advanced stomach cancer.

 Immunotherapy may also be used for advanced stomach cancers when other treatments don't work.
 These medicines boost the natural immune system so it can better kill cancer cells.

-Radiation therapy uses focused rays of energy to kill cancer cells.
+Radiation therapy uses focused beams of energy to kill cancer cells.
 It may be used before or after surgery.